Daily Scrum vs standup meetings: What's the difference?

 1. The purpose of a daily Scrum

-The goal of a daily standup is to report an individual’s status to team-leaders or managers while the goal of the daily Scrum is to allow developers to quickly resolve blockers and produce ‘an actionable plan for the next day of work.’
+The goal of a daily standup is to report an individual’s status to team-leaders or managers while the goal of the daily Scrum is to allow developers to quickly resolve blockers and produce what the official Scrum guide calls an actionable plan for the next day of work.

 2. The participants in a standup

-A daily standup will often include developers, testers, managers, team leads and even stakeholders, while the daily Scrum is only for the developers.
+A daily standup often includes developers, testers, managers, team leads and even stakeholders, while the daily Scrum is only for the developers.

 3. The time allocated to the daily Scrum

-Scrum places a strict 15 minute timebox on the daily Scrum, while a standup is allowed to continue until someone is the group is too tired to stand.
+The Scrum guide places a strict 15-minute timebox on the daily Scrum, while a standup is allowed to continue until someone is the group is too tired to stand.

 4. The meeting leader in a standup

-A daily standup is typically led by a manager, team-leader or an individual in a position of authority.
+Typically, a manager, team leader or an individual in a position of authority leads the daily standup.

 In Scrum, there are no sub-teams or hierarchies.
-There is no leader in a daily Scrum, but instead, the meeting is driven by a ‘cohesive unit of professionals’ working to come up with an actionable plan for the day.
+There is no leader in a daily Scrum.
+Instead, the Scrum guide instructs that a cohesive unit of professionals drives the meeting to working to come up with an actionable plan for the day.

 5. The daily Scrum and standup processes

-A standup meeting will often require all participants to answer a standard set of questions.
+A standup meeting often requires all participants to answer a standard set of questions.

 6. The frequency of standup meetings

-The daily Scrum occurs every workday to the team can eliminate blockers and kickstart their development work.
-In contrast, a standup meeting may be scheduled daily, weekly or even intermittently depending upon the needs of the organization.
+The daily Scrum occurs every workday so the team can eliminate blockers and kickstart their development work.
+In contrast, a standup meeting is scheduled daily, weekly or even intermittently depending upon the organization’s needs.

 7. The location of the daily Scrum